codered125/GfxEngine/README.md

 # OpenGL Forward GfxEngine / Rendering Engine

 Decided to make this public, this is my current project and it is still ongoing.
+Alot of my learning here is learn opengl driven

 The Graphics Engine currently has the following features implemented:
 - [x] HDR